-Management of non-performing loans
+Management of non-performing exposure

 In line with EU and local authority requirements, Raiffeisen Bank Kosovo has fully implemented regulatory requirements and has developed internal procedures and processes for managing non-performing loans.
-Raiffeisen Bank Kosovo has also been actively engaged on prevention on new defaults and good recoveries through 2022.
-Hence, the non-performing ratio resulted in a decrease from 3.1 per cent on 2021 to 2.8 per cent on 2022.
-In addition, NPL coverage ratio is 77.69 percent that is higher than the coverage ratio of the previous year (76.36 percent).
+Raiffeisen Bank Kosovo has also been actively engaged on prevention on new defaults and good recoveries through 2023.
+At the conclusion, bank has continued to have sound structure of quality portfolio and the coverage ratio stands at satisfactory level, in line with the limit sets in the internal Non Performing Exposure and Risk Cost Strategy.

-Liquidity Risk
+Liquidity risk